eddyerburgh/notes/docs/computer-networking/ethernet.md

 {% cite ethernet-definitive-guide -l 27-8 %}

-These all work together to convert bits into signals that are transmitted over a medium from one **station** to another (in the Ethernet spec, computers are referred to as stations).
+These all work together to convert bits into signals that are transmitted over a medium from one station to another.

 ## The Ethernet frame

-Frames are chunks of information.
 Frames contain data (like TCP packets) and metadata.
 Ethernet stations send frames continuously, with a small break between each frame (or by sending a symbol that indicates the start and end of a frame), until all the data is transmitted {% cite ethernet-definitive-guide -l 53 %}.

 There are three sizes of frame defined in the Ethernet standard.
 An ethernet interface must support at least one of them.
 The standard recommends using the recent **envelope frame**, the other two frames are **basic frames** {% cite ethernet-definitive-guide -l 44 %}.